CodinGame/codingame-sdk-playground/core-concepts/core-2-game-runner.md

 gameRunner.start();

 ```
-⚠ _This method will prevent the agent from printing to stdout from any other class than Player.
-It has been deprecated for this reason._
+⚠ _This method will prevent the agent from printing to stdout from any other class than Player._

 ### Using external python programs as agents:
 ```java